PetmeetlyPetmeetly

 Who owns remaining straws after the mating?
 Who pays storage?
 Many GSD breeders stipulate 50% of remaining straws revert to the stud owner’s estate.

 GSD-specific clauses add three things.
-First, current OFA hip and elbow numbers for both dogs, listed as the actual OFA database number, not just “passed”.
-Second, current DM/SOD1 status for both dogs, with the lab and date.
-Third, brucellosis test results for the dam within 30 days of mating, since brucellosis is a venereal disease and a positive test ends the mating[20].
+First, current OFA hip and elbow numbers as the actual database number, not just “passed”.
+Second, current DM status for both dogs with lab and date.
+Third, a brucellosis test for the dam within 30 days of mating; a positive ends the mating[20].
+For the wider contract logic across breeds, see our German Shepherd breeding deep-dive blog.

 Find a stud partner